Kong/docs.konghq.com/app/konnect/getting-started/spec/service.md

 {% include_cached /md/konnect/dev-portal.md section='markdown' %}

-_[screenshot of where this will appear? might be useful to have screenshots in the getting started guides, at least]_

 ## Create a Service version

 Let's set up the first version of your API service.
 A Konnect Service can